Arcadianlee/Photonics-FDTD-DRL/README.md

 an L3 cavity, both popular candidates for semiconductor lasers such as PCSELs.
 Trained for less than 150 hours on limited hardware resources, L2DO has achieved comparable or even better performance than human experts working the same task for over a month.
-L2DO first learned to meet the required maxima of Q- factors and then proceeded to optimize some additional good-to-have features (e.g., resonance frequency, modal volume).
+L2DO first learned to meet the required maxima of Q-factors and then proceeded to optimize some additional good-to-have features (e.g., resonance frequency, modal volume).
 Compared with iterative human designs and inverse design enabled by supervised learning, L2DO can achieve over two orders of magnitude higher sample-efficiency without suffering from the three issues